uvhs-comp/uvhs-comp.github.io/README.md

 `elif`
 ------

-Python has a 3rd keyword that can be used within `if` statements, this is `elif` which means else if.
+Python has a 3rd keyword that can be used within selection statements, this is `elif` which means else if.
 Using `elif` you can check for other conditions after the initial `if` statement.

 You can only have 1 `if` and `else`, but as many `elif`s as you wish.